Balancing energy density and cost

 Li-S is a commercialized technology that is used almost exclusively in weather balloons and drones.
-It is basically the highest energy density battery available at nearly 50% higher than NMC811.
+It is basically the highest specific energy dense battery available at nearly 50% higher than NMC811.
 The problem is maintaining the structural integrity of the sulfur cathode and keeping it from dissolution into the electrolyte.
 The result is an extremely poor cycling that suffers from serious fading of capacity and is not a technology that can be used in EVs.

 Solid-state Li-ion has been a developing technology over the past few years.
 The term solid-state simply means that the electrolyte is not liquid but rather a solid or jell-like, ionically conductive material.
 The idea is to create an energy storage system with increased safety due to the non-flammability of the electrolyte.
 Due to the significant safety advantage of solid-state, the anode can also be made of lithium metal which results in a significant energy boost.
-Unfortunately, the cyclability of the lithium anode is dependent upon the excess lithium that is used, which in turn reduces the volumetric energy density.
+Unfortunately, the cyclability of the lithium anode is dependent upon the excess lithium that is used, which in turn reduces the energy density.
 Consequently, for an EV there must be a compromise between energy density and cycle life.